Table of Contents[Hide][Show]

 While this may seem like a logical idea at first, be warned that it likely won’t heal you over the long term.
 The article below explains why as well as my personal experience with it.

 Candida is a term that refers to a large family of yeasts, or one-celled fungi.
 Under normal circumstances, these organisms harmlessly inhabit the tissues of humans.
 This is because a balanced intestinal tract from mouth to colon contains a preponderance of beneficial bacteria that keep Candida in check.

-When not enough beneficial bacteria are present in a given body tissue to keep Candida under control, Candida transforms from a harmless state into an invasive species.
-In this rapidly growing state, Candida puts out long stringy hyphae or “roots” which can penetrate through the tissues of the body.
+When not enough beneficial bacteria are present in given body tissue to keep pathogenic yeasts under control, it transforms from a harmless state into an invasive species.
+In this rapidly growing state, Candida puts out long stringy hyphae or “roots”.
+They have the ability to embed and penetrate through the gut wall and eventually cause leaky gut.

-What Causes Candida Overgrowth?
+What Causes Fungal Overgrowth?